What are they?

 What does it feel like?

 Ligament ruptures can be extremely painful and often cause immediate swelling at the injured area.
 Often people feel or here a ‘pop’ at the time of injury.
 How is it diagnosed?
 Your physiotherapist or doctor can predict an ACL injury with some simple tests.
-If we suspect an ACL rupture you will be referred to a specialist and further investigations may be done such as Magnetic Resonance Imaging (MRI) to confirm the injury.
-If you have completely torn your ACL you may be recommended a surgical procedure to repair the rupture.
+If we suspect an ACL rupture we will refer you to a specialist and further investigations may be done such as Magnetic Resonance Imaging (MRI) to confirm the injury.
+We may recommend surgery if you have completely torn your ACL.

 How can Back In Action Physiotherapy help?

 One of the most common symptoms of an ACL rupture is loss of full movement and strength in your affected leg.
 Here at Back in Action Physiotherapy we can work to regain movement with hands on techniques such as mobilisations and massage, and help to maintain and build strength in your leg.
 You will probably find it difficult to walk on your leg so we will work on getting you back on your feet.
 We can discuss options with you including conservative rehabilitation and/ or surgery.
 Strengthening your knee before surgery is also important to ensure the best post- operative outcome.
 It may take 9-12 months to be back to normal after this injury.
 For more information regarding the length of recovery and the reasons why, check out our ACL blog.